 CCCA Announces 2019/2020 Thriving Boards Program

 CCCA is delighted to announce the 2019/2020 Thriving Boards Program—a unique training process and experience for selected CEOs and board members, generously funded in part by M.J.
 Murdock Charitable Trust.
-This invitation-only experience is designed specifically for member camps and conference centers of Christian Camp and Conference Association in the five-state region of Alaska, Idaho, Montana, Oregon and Washington.
+This invitation-only experience is designed specifically for member camps and conference centers of Christian Camp and Conference Association in the Pacific Northwest and Northeast.

 The program addresses strategic competencies that are essential to board and organizational health.
 The content will be similar to the program (now in its 6th season in 2019) developed by a team of experienced and skilled consultants and advisors assembled by the Murdock Trust.

 CCCA’s Thriving Boards Program will equip each camp and conference center to fulfill its unique mission as it builds its board and staff capacity.
 The overall process will also help each organization identify a series of strategic next steps and benchmarks needed to create a sustainable future.